nathanjclark/shuttle-etl/README.md

 ### Database Storage

-Results are stored in PostgreSQL with automatic schema management:
+Results are stored in PostgreSQL with the following schema:

 ```sql
 CREATE TABLE etl_results (